Skip to main content

 How it compares to NotebookLM:

-• Persistent workspace that grows and compounds over time
+• Persistent workspace that grows over time

 • No podcast-style audio summaries